Events

 Explore how to build strong working relationships with faculty in online courses.
 This session helps TAs identify key elements of effective collaboration, address common challenges, and develop clear communication strategies.

-Upcoming Dates - "Establishing a Positive TA Experience Working with Faculty Members: Dos and Dont's"
+Upcoming Dates - "Establishing a Positive TA Experience Working with Faculty Members: Dos and Don'ts"

 -